Chad Passport Ranking

-The Chadian passport currently ranks on the 87th place according to the Guide visa index.
+The Chadian passport currently ranks on the 87th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 53 countries.
-The passport ranking has been dropping over the years from 75th in 2008 to the current ranking.
+The Passport Ranking has been dropping over the years from 75th in 2008 to the current ranking.
 Chadian passport holders have visa-free access and visas on arrival to countries such as Bangladesh, Iran, Philippines, Singapore and Sri Lanka.
 Passport holders of this country do however require a visa to enter about 173 countries in the world.
 This high visa requirement results in an overall low mobility score and requires extended travel preparation.

 The landlocked Republic of Chad is a former French colony consisting of 23 regions.
 It is located in Central Africa.
 The country borders Sudan, the Central African Republic, Cameroon, Nigeria, Niger and Libya.
 The most important provinces are Ville de N’Djamena, Logone-Oriental and Mayo-Kebbi Est. Chad is the 5th largest country in Africa with a surface area of 1.2 million square kilometers.
 Its geography is dominated by plains in the center, desert in the north and mountains in the northwest.
 The climate is tropical in the south and desert in the north.

 The overall population is approximately 15.4 million people.
 The capital of the country is N’Djamena, which is also the most populous city with 1.3 million inhabitants.
 Other important cities of the county are Moundou and Abéché.
 The largest and only international airport is N’Djamena International Airport (NDJ).
 It connects the capital to multiple destinations across Africa and to France.